greim/motel/readme.md

 ## API Documentation

-Documentation is produced using `typedoc` and is available under the `docs/` folder of the git repo as raw HTML, or via GitHub pages.
+Documentation is produced using [typedoc](https://typedoc.org/) and is available under the `docs/` folder of the git repo, and also via GitHub pages.

 Link: **[Full API Documentation](https://greim.github.io/motel/)**